w3f/polkadot-wiki/docs/general/glossary.md

 A collection of data, such as transactions, that together indicate a state transition of the blockchain.

+## Blockspace

+[Blockspace](https://polkadot.network/blog/blockspace-blockspace-ecosystems-how-polkadot-is-unlocking-the-full-potential-of-web3) is the capacity of a blockchain to finalize and commit operations.
+It represents a blockchain's security, computing, and storage capability as an end product.
+Blockspace produced by different blockchains can vary in quality, availability, and flexibility.
+Polkadot has a [blockspace-centric architecture](https://www.rob.tech/blog/polkadot-blockspace-over-blockchains/).

 ## Block Explorer

 An application that allows a user to explore the different blocks on a blockchain.